A Machine Learning Approach to Two-Stage Adaptive Robust Optimization: Introduction

 Despite its many benefits, ARO poses significant computational challenges that distinguish it from RO.
 One of the primary challenges arises from the fact that ARO consists of infinite-dimensional optimization problems, as the wait-and-see variables are functional variables.
-To overcome this issue, approximation methods have been proposed that restrict the wait-and-see variables to a limited set of functions, such as affine functions {\citep[Section~7]{Bertsimasrobusttext}.} However, while these methods may be able to reformulate ARO into RO, there is no guarantee that the resulting approximation will be near-optimal or even feasible {\citep[Section~5]{survey}.} Other methods have been developed that can ensure near-optimal or even optimal solutions for ARO, including Benders Decomposition \citep{BertsimasSun}, Column and Constraint Generation (CCG) \citep{CCG}, and Fourier-Motzkin Elimination \citep{adaptive}.
-These methods, however, may not scale well in high dimensions, limiting their practical use. { Given the substantial computational burden of ARO, the application of ARO may be limited particularly in real-time settings where time and computational resources are severely constrained.
+To overcome this issue, approximation methods have been proposed that restrict the wait-and-see variables to a limited set of functions, such as affine functions \citep[Section~7]{Bertsimasrobusttext}.
+However, while these methods may be able to reformulate ARO into RO, there is no guarantee that the resulting approximation will be near-optimal or even feasible \citep[Section~5]{survey}.
+Other methods have been developed that can ensure near-optimal or even optimal solutions for ARO, including Benders Decomposition \citep{BertsimasSun}, Column and Constraint Generation (CCG) \citep{CCG}, scenario reduction \citep{GOERIGK2023529, Kai2023}, branch-and-bound \citep{Lefebvre2024} and Fourier-Motzkin Elimination \citep{adaptive}.
+These methods, however, may not scale well in high dimensions or assume specific structure on the uncertainties.
+Given the substantial computational burden of ARO, the application of ARO may be limited particularly in real-time settings where time and computational resources are severely constrained.
 In these domains where decisions need to be made within seconds or even milliseconds, opting for ARO can be often unviable.

 To address this challenge, we propose a novel machine learning approach that can significantly reduce the computational burden associated with ARO.
+To generate a training set, we solve multiple ARO instances in advance using the CCG algorithm.
+Then, we train machine learning models to predict high-quality strategies for ARO problems that can simplify their solution process (exact definition of strategies will be presented in Section \ref{subsec:strategy}).
 To the best of our knowledge, our work is the first to harness the power of machine learning to tackle ARO.
-While our approach might involve heavy computational burden in the off-line phase, this investment enables us to attain remarkable speed-ups in the on-line phase, outperforming state-of-the-art algorithms by several orders of magnitude.
+While our approach might involve heavy computational burden in the training phase, this investment enables us to attain remarkable speed-ups once the training is completed, outperforming state-of-the-art algorithms by several orders of magnitude.
 In practical terms, this means that ARO can now be solved in a matter of milliseconds.